 WIN A SONY CAMERA!!
 It’s a NATIONWIDE CONTEST that Woman’s World magazine and Sony are sponsoring with us!
 For details, CLICK HERE !

-For fun photo exercises, check out our popular Instructional DVDs Refuse to Say Cheese and (They are BACK IN STOCK!!
-Yeah!!), our 101 Kits for starting or expanding a in , click on the words of your choice!
+For fun photo exercises, check out our popular Instructional DVDs Refuse to Say Cheese and Beyond the Green Box (They are BACK IN STOCK!!
+Yeah!!), our 101 Kits for starting or expanding a business in photography , click on the words of your choice!

 What a wise little boy he is!
 I am glad they have had such a wonderful and educational trip.